coralscreates/coralscreates/README.md

-## Welcome to Coralie's GitHub Page🌟
+## Welcome to my GitHub Page🌟

+Hi I am Coralie Owona

+🎓 Education
-I am Coralie, a master students currently studying Data Science at The University Of Sheffield
+I am master's student currently studying Data Science at The University Of Sheffield My undergraduate degree was in Psychology

-I am building up my programming and coding skills

 <!--
 **coralscreates/coralscreates** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.